 So, the rules apply to any type of cigarette, cigar, pipe, or a water pipe used to smoke tobacco.

-Note: UK smoking laws do not currently apply to e-cigarettes and vaping.
-That means employers can decide whether they can get used on their work premises. (*Where more than one person works, paid or voluntarily).
+Note: UK smoking laws do not currently apply to e-cigarettes and vaping rules.
+That means employers can decide whether they can be used on their work premises. (*Where more than one person works, paid or voluntarily).

 There are several steps that businesses must take to prevent smoking at work.
 Some of the preventative measures include:

 Note: UK smoking laws do not allow staff smoking rooms in the workplace.
 Thus, smokers have to smoke outside in the open air.

 Businesses that fail to stop people smoking in the workplace can get fined up to £2,500.
 Your business could also receive a fine up to £1,000 for failing to display 'No Smoking' signs on the premises.